 The greatest increase in our charitable income came from the development of self-catering at Les Ormes.
 In 2008 this generated less than £400,000 and by 2018 had risen to £2.6m of turnover.

 Other aspects of the Les Ormes site generate turnover but not the profit of self-catering.

 Our Giving future plans

-Going forward, our ambition is to fund our charity subgroup with £1m by 2030.
-This should be possible as our debts clear and further investments increase our efficiency and effectiveness.
+Going forward, our ambition is to fund our charity subgroup with £1m per year by 2030.
+Despite the impact of Covid-19 IN 2020 this should be possible as our debts clear and further investments increase our efficiency and effectiveness.

 As the business has matured and become more robust, and the tourism economy we operate in stronger, along with our own experienced team being very focused, we will take a longer view with debt so releasing more funds to distribute sooner.

 What we will never do is risk the long-term giving of Bosdet with short-term actions.
 Bosdet will be giving significant sums to our community in 100 years from now.